On finite generation of the Johnson filtrations: Proofs of Theorems , , and

-Finally, we handle the case when $k=2$ and $n\geq 4$.
-To obtain the improved bound in this case, we apply Theorem~\ref{thm:Kg-argument-general} to $G=\IA_n$ and $\Gamma=\SAutFn$ acting by conjugation.
+\begin{proof}[Proof of Theorem~\ref{maintheorem:ialcs} for $k = 2$] We must prove that $[\IA_n,\IA_n]$ is finitely generated for $n \geq 4$.
+To do this, we will apply Theorem~\ref{thm:Kg-argument-general} to $G=\IA_n$ and $\Gamma=\SAutFn$ acting by conjugation.
 Our $\Gamma$-orbit $C$ will be the $\Gamma$-conjugates of the Magnus generator $C_{12}$; Theorem~\ref{theorem:magnus} tells us that $G$ is generated by $C$ and finitely generated.
 We have already checked in Lemma~\ref{lemma:sautfnzariski} that the action of $\Gamma$ on $\cL(1)\iso \Hom(G;\R)$ is Zariski-irreducible.
 Therefore we need only verify the remaining hypothesis of Theorem~\ref{thm:Kg-argument-general}: denoting by $\Conj(\IA_n)$ the graph whose vertices are $\SAutFn$-conjugates of $C_{12}$ with edges connecting commuting elements, we must show that $\Conj(\IA_n)$ is connected when $n\geq 4$.

 Let $S=\{L_{ij}^\pm,R_{ij}^\pm\}$ be the generating set for $\SAutFn$ from Theorem~\ref{theorem:nielsen}.
 Just as in the proofs of Proposition~\ref{prop:BPgraph} or Proposition~\ref{prop:connectivity}, to prove that $\Conj(\IA_n)$ is connected, it suffices to prove the following: for all $s\in S$, there exists a path $\eta_s$ in $\Conj(\IA_n)$ from $C_{12}$ to ${C_{12}}^s$.
 We will repeatedly rely on the observation that for fixed $b\in [n]$, the $2n-2$ elements $\{L_{ib},R_{ib}\,|\,i\neq b\}$ commute; indeed, they generate a subgroup of $\SAutFn$ isomorphic to $\Z^{2n-2}$, which contains $C_{ib}=R_{ib}L_{ib}^{-1}$ for all $i\neq b$.